Daylight Saving Time: Why does Germany change the clocks twice a year?

 In 1996, the European Union standardised the Daylight Saving Time schedule across the bloc, in a directive that is still in force today, covering the whole European Economic Area (EEA) except Iceland, but including Switzerland.
 The directive stipulates that the clock is set forward one hour at 1am on the last Sunday of March, before being set back to standard time at 1am on the last Sunday of October.

 Europe wants to ditch the time change - but can't agree on which time to keep

 Nowadays, just shy of 40 percent of countries around the world use Daylight Saving Time.
 Those that do are typically countries at a greater distance from the Equator, who want to make better use of daylight during seasonal fluctuations.
 Some countries implement it due to research that shows that people have fewer accidents while driving when there is more daylight.
 Other studies, however, have shown that it could have a detrimental effect on health and circadian rhythms.

 The issue has long been on the agenda in Europe.
 Indeed, on March 26, 2019, after years of debate, the European Parliament voted in favour of scrapping Daylight Saving Time in the European Union permanently.
 However, the project has stalled because member states cannot agree on whether to permanently adopt summer or winter time.

 In Germany, a move to drop the seasonal clock changes would most likely be warmly received.
-Back in 2021, a representative survey by polling insitute YouGov found that 71 percent of Germans were in favour of abolishing clock changes, while only 18 percent wanted to keep Daylight Saving Time.
-But with Brexit and the coronavirus crisis both pushing the issue onto the back burner, it seems we'll have to live with the clock changes for a while longer yet.
+Back in 2021, a representative survey by polling institute YouGov found that 71 percent of Germans were in favour of abolishing clock changes, while only 18 percent wanted to keep Daylight Saving Time.
+But with the war in Ukraine and the consequent energy crisis pushing the issue onto the back burner, it seems we'll have to live with the clock changes for a while longer yet.